shaohme/flymake-jsonlint/README.md

 > flymake-jsonlint currently expects English outputs from Python json.tool cli module.

 ## Installation
-`flymake-jsonlint` is available in MELPA repositories.
+`flymake-jsonlint` is not available in MELPA repositories so you have to manually install the package.

 ## Usage
 Make sure to have `json-mode` or similar installed before adding this